-The academy will do the following:
+The schools will:

-- Provide a happy, secure and safe environment where everyone feels valued and respected. - Be open and welcoming and offer opportunities for parents to become involved in the daily life of the academy/their child's education. - Provide a broad and balanced curriculum and meet the individual needs of every child. - Have high expectations and seek excellence in all aspects of our work. - Keep parents informed about general school matters and be willing to discuss any concerns. - Let parents know about any concerns or problems that affect their child's work or behaviour. - Respond to emails, phone calls or requests for meetings usually within three working days. - If there is an urgent matter, the academy receptionist will ask an appropriate member of staff to deal with the issue as soon as possible. - Display polite, professional conduct at all times. - Arrange parent consultation meetings to discuss their child's progress and provide an annual written report. - Notify parents if their child does not arrive at school. - Set homework on a weekly basis. - Teach children internet safety, keeping healthy, both physically and mentally, and about fundamental British Values. - Provide a safe computer network with systems in place to safeguard your child as far as possible.
+- provide a happy, secure and safe environment where everyone feels valued and respected - be open and welcoming and offer opportunities for parents to become involved in the daily life of the school/their child's education - provide a broad and balanced curriculum and meet the individual needs of every child - have high expectations and seek excellence in all aspects of our work - keep parents informed about general school matters and be willing to discuss any concerns - let parents know about any concerns or problems that affect their child's work or behaviour - respond to emails, phone calls or requests for meetings usually within three working days - if there is an urgent matter, the school receptionist will ask an appropriate member of staff to deal with the issue as soon as possible - display polite, professional conduct at all times - arrange parent consultation meetings to discuss their child's progress and provide an annual written report - notify parents if their child does not arrive at school - set homework on a weekly basis - teach children internet safety, keeping healthy, both physically and mentally, and about fundamental British Values - provide a safe computer network with systems in place to safeguard your child as far as possible

-Parents and Carers will do the following:
+Parents and Carers will:

-- Adhere to the academy's aims and policies. - See that your child goes to school regularly, on time, and notify the academy before 9.am if your child is going to be absent. - Avoid taking family holidays in term time as it will impact your child's learning. - Adhere to the academy uniform policy. - Support the academy by making sure homework is completed and handed in on time. - Be aware of and support the behaviour policies.
+- adhere to the school's aims and policies - see that your child goes to school regularly, on time, and notify the school before 9.am if your child is going to be absent - avoid taking family holidays in term time as it will impact your child's learning - adhere to the school uniform policy - support the school by making sure homework is completed and handed in on time - be aware of and support the behaviour policies - encourage children to keep to the school rules and to respect one another and the staff - attend consultation meetings to discuss your child's progress - drive slowly on the school approach road and park safely. - endeavour to support the Friends in fundraising and other fundraising activities - be aware of your child's internet use and ensure that content is appropriate for your child's age. - ensure that any communication with the school, whether by email or telephone, is polite and respectful - make use of information channels in place, for keeping up to date with routine information

-- Encourage children to keep to the academy rules and to respect one another and the staff. - Attend consultation meetings to discuss your child's progress. - Drive slowly on the school approach road and park safely. - Endeavour to support the Friends in fundraising and other fundraising activities. - Be aware of your child's internet use and ensure that content is appropriate for your child's age. - Ensure that any communication with the academy, whether by email or telephone, is polite and respectful. - Make use of information channels in place, for keeping up to date with routine information. - Let the academy know about any concerns or problems that may affect your child and refrain from sharing these concerns on social media. - Understand that a teacher or member of staff may be unable to respond on the same day on which a query is made and that we will not respond outside of school hours, i.e., evenings or weekends. - If a response has been given to a query, unless matters change, further responses will not be sent. - Respect the confidentiality of all children by not posting any photographs on social media that are taken whilst attending a school event. - Show mutual respect if there is an in-person meeting.
-The meeting will focus on resolving the issues that are relevant to that family or pupil. - Use no offensive language, insults or personal attacks on academy staff will be tolerated.
-If any such incidents occur, the meeting or call can be terminated with immediate effect. - Ask permission of all parties to record any call or meeting. - Use authorised academy procedures in order to avoid diverting time and attention that must be invested directly in pupils' learning and wellbeing.
+- let the school know about any concerns or problems that may affect your child and refrain from sharing these concerns on social media - understand that a teacher or member of staff may be unable to respond on the same day on which a query is made and that we will not respond outside of school hours, i.e., evenings or weekends - if a response has been given to a query, unless matters change, further responses will not be sent. - respect the confidentiality of all children by not posting any photographs on social media that are taken whilst attending a school event - If there is an in-person meeting, everyone must show mutual respect.
+The meeting will focus on resolving the issues that are relevant to that family or pupil. - No offensive language, insults or personal attacks on school staff will be tolerated.
+If any such incidents occur, the meeting or call can be terminated with immediate effect. - A parent, carer or pupil may only record a meeting or conversation with the express permission of all parties to that call or meeting. - The constraints on school resources make it essential that parents and carers use authorised school procedures in order to avoid diverting time and attention that must be invested directly in pupils' learning and wellbeing.